The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Module Version**

 -   A specific module can have multiple versions
--   You can reference to specific version of module with the `version` block.
+-   You can reference to specific version of the module with the `version` block.

 ### Improvements in Custom Module Code

 **Our Simple Module**

--   We had created a very simple module that allows developers to launch an EC2 instance when calling the module.
+-   We created a very simple module that allows developers to launch an EC2 instance when calling the module.

 **Challenge 1 - Hardcoded Values**

 -   The values are hardcoded as part of the module.
--   If developer is calling the module, he will have to stick with same values.
+-   If the developer is calling the module, he will have to stick with the same values.
--   Developer will not be able to override the hardcoded values of the module.
+-   The developer will not be able to override the hardcoded values of the module.

 **Challenge 2 - Provider Improvements**

--   Avoid hard-coding region in the Module code as much as possible.
+-   Avoid hard-coding regions in the Module code as much as possible.
 -   A `required_provider` block with version control for module to work is important.

 ### Variables in Terraform Modules

 **Convert Hard-Coded values to Variables**

--   For modules, it is especially recommended to convert hard-coded values to `variables` so that it can be overridden based on user requirement.
+-   For modules, it is especially recommended to convert hard-coded values to `variables` so that they can be overridden based on user requirements.

 **Advantages of variables in module code**

--   Variable based approach allows teams to override the values.
+-   Variable-based approach allows teams to override the values.

 **Reviewing Professional EC2 Module Code**

--   Reviewing an EC2 module code that is professionally written, we see that the values associate with arguments are not hardcoded and variables were used extensively.
+-   Reviewing an EC2 module code that is professionally written, we see that the values associated with arguments are not hardcoded and variables were used extensively.

 ### Module Outputs

 **Revising Output Values**

--   `Output Values` make information about your infrastructure available on the command line, and can expose information for other Terraform configuration to use.
+-   `Output Values` make information about your infrastructure available on the command line and can expose information for other Terraform configurations to use.

 **Understanding the challenge**

--   If you want to create a resource that has an dependency on an infrastructure created through a module, you won't be able to implicitly call it without output values.
+-   If you want to create a resource that has a dependency on an infrastructure created through a module, you won't be able to implicitly call it without output values.
 In simpler terms, we can't get the ID of the instance while it's created, hence we create an output which helps us access the ID of the instance.

 **Accessing Child Module Outputs**

--   Ensure that include output values in the output code for better flexibility and integration with other resources and projects.
+-   Ensure that output values in the output code for better flexibility and integration with other resources and projects.

 **Revising Output Values**

--   `Output Values` make information about your infrastructure available on the command line, and can expose information for other Terraform configurations to use.
+-   `Output Values` make information about your infrastructure available on the command line and can expose information for other Terraform configurations to use.

 **Accessing Child Module Outputs**